LatentLin2512/LatentLin2512.github.io/_posts/2025-01-12-fun_projects.markdown

 👉 [Read Our Project Report](https://latentlin2512.github.io/docs/ParallelSlackers_Report.pdf)

 I learned a lot from this project.
 In particular, I worked on **CUDA-based optimization** of the GPT-2 model, applying techniques such as Tensor Cores, FlashAttention, and reduction strategies.
 I also used NVIDIA Nsight Systems and Nsight Compute to **profile** the execution and analyze performance bottlenecks.
+We finally achieved 3rd place in the competition.

 ---